vishal-m25/Obsidian/Learnings/java/java.md

 	- next node
 	- hash value
 - When the entries exceed 8 in any bin and the overall size over 64bytes then the linked list will be converted to Red-Black tree and when reduced it will be changed to linkedlist
-- When a get operation is executed a binary AND of hashcode of the key and size of the bucket-array and then checks for hashcode equality.
+- When a get operation is executed a binary AND of hashcode of the key and size of the bucket-array and then checks for hashcode equality to find the location of the key.
 ### Hashtable
 - contains an array of buckets(linkedlist) to store key-value pairs
 - does not allow null keys, due to *legacy design* later to overcome this HashMap was introduced.